 The answers to the third question listed above will be particularly valuable for determining the downstream targets of miR-29 that are most critical in the context of pediatric CD.
-In the murine RNA-seq data presented in this study, none of the genes encoding canonical regulators of Paneth cell differentiation41 (Sox9, Atoh1, Erbb3), appear to be affected in the intestinal epithelium upon miR-29 over-expression.
-Intriguingly, though, we do observe a dramatic decrease in Ciita, which codes for the master transcriptional regulator of MHC Class II genes 42.
-Ciita is a predicted target of miR-29 and loss of MHC Class II activity specifically in intestinal stem cells can lead to significantly reduced secretory cell allocation 43.
-Taken together, these data raise the possibility that up-regulation of miR-29 leads to increased direct targeting and suppression of Ciita, which in turn reduces MHC Class II signaling and Paneth cell differentiation.
+In the murine RNA-Seq data presented in this study, none of the genes encoding canonical regulators of Paneth cell differentiation (42) (Sox9, Atoh1, Erbb3), appear to be affected in the intestinal epithelium upon miR-29 overexpression.
+Intriguingly, though, we do observe a dramatic decrease in Ciita, which codes for the master transcriptional regulator of MHC Class II genes (43).
+Ciita is a predicted target of miR-29, and loss of MHC Class II activity specifically in intestinal stem cells can lead to significantly reduced secretory cell allocation (44).
+Taken together, these data raise the possibility that upregulation of miR-29 leads to increased direct targeting and suppression of Ciita, which in turn reduces MHC Class II signaling and Paneth cell differentiation.
 This hypothesis requires extensive rigorous evaluation that is well outside the scope of the present study, but we believe it merits future investigation.
-It is also quite possible that the up-regulation of miR-29 in pediatric CD is greatest in cells from layers beneath the epithelium, including fibroblasts, lymphatic endothelial cells, telocytes, immune cells, and/or enteric neurons.
-For example, one possibility is that increased miR-29 specifically in lamina propria T cells leads to reduced DNMT3A, a well-established miR-29 direct target, which would decrease promoter methylation of the interferon-gamma gene (IFNG), increase IFNg levels, and promote chronic inflammation ^{44,45}.
+It is also quite possible that the upregulation of miR-29 in pediatric CD is greatest in cells from layers beneath the epithelium, including fibroblasts, lymphatic endothelial cells, telocytes, immune cells, and/or enteric neurons.
+For example, a possibility is that increased miR-29 specifically in lamina propria T cells leads to reduced DNMT3A, a well-established miR-29 direct target, which would decrease promoter methylation of the IFN-y gene (IFNG), increase IFN-y levels, and promote chronic inflammation (45, 46).
 We propose that future studies should focus on determining the cell types driving the aberrant miR-29 signal in pediatric CD in order to uncover direct targets and molecular mechanisms that underpin the association of miR-29 with inflammation, stricturing, and/or Paneth cell loss.

-miR-29 has received attention previously as a potent regulator of several gastrointestinal phenotypes15.
-A few different studies of irritable bowel syndrome (IBS) have shown that miR-29 promotes gut permeability in mice by directly targeting and suppressing tight junction proteins ^{40,46}.
-In this context, up-regulation of miR-29 would severely compromise the gut barrier, and thereby promote IBS disease severity.
-In other work, though, it has been demonstrated that miR-29 suppresses intestinal fibrosis and therefore could be a protective factor in IBD ^{47,48}.
-Moreover, another study has shown that loss of miR-29 may exacerbate inflammatory phenotypes in the intestine 49.
-In fact, at least one study has suggested that a miR-29 mimic is a potential therapeutic for IBD, especially in cases of severe inflammation 50.
-These separate reports of anti-inflammatory, anti-fibrotic, and yet barrier-compromising functions paints a highly multifaceted picture of miR-29 in the gut.
-As it pertains to IBD, it is possible that miR-29 has both antagonistic and protective functions depending on the cellular context, disease etiology, age of onset, and/or time point during disease progression.
+miR-29 has received attention previously as a potent regulator of several gastrointestinal phenotypes (15, 47).
+A few different studies of IBS have shown that miR-29 promotes gut permeability in mice by directly targeting and suppressing tight junction proteins (40, 48, 49).
+In this context, upregulation of miR-29 would severely compromise the gut barrier and thereby promote IBS disease severity.
+In other work, though, it has been demonstrated that miR-29 suppresses intestinal fibrosis and, therefore, could be a protective factor in IBD (50, 51).
+Moreover, another study has shown that loss of miR-29 may exacerbate inflammatory phenotypes in the intestine (52).
+In fact, at least 1 study has suggested that a miR-29 mimic is a potential therapeutic for IBD, especially in cases of severe inflammation (53).
+These separate reports of antiinflammatory, antifibrotic, and yet barrier-compromising functions paint a highly multifaceted picture of miR-29 in the gut.
+As it pertains to IBD, it is possible that miR-29 has both antagonistic and protective functions, depending on the cellular context, disease etiology, age of onset, and/or time point during disease progression.